 Apply now to reserve your place in Valencia, Spain.

 PROGRAM COST: $4,995 + airfare.
-(Includes: Tuition – 3 credits, all meals with host family, home stay accommodation (two per room), travel insurance, welcome and farewell dinners, special Spanish dinner and Flamenco Show, guided tours of the city, paella cooking lesson, aquarium visit, and a choice of optional activities and weekend trips.
+(Includes: Tuition – 3 credits, travel insurance, farewell dinner, special Spanish dinner and Flamenco Show, guided tours of the city, paella cooking lesson, aquarium visit, apartments and/or home stay accommodation with meals and a choice of optional activities and weekend trips.
 Easy beach access.)

 CONTACT: Questions about the Valencia Project?
 Contact Jeffrey Brody at: email@example.com

 Led by a team of award-winning journalists and professors with international experience, students will explore the ancient neighborhoods and bohemian hideaways of Valencia to flesh out stories about a city that brims with historic tradition and dazzling nightlife.
 Considered by Lonely Planet, “a vibrant, friendly, mildly chaotic place,” Valencia is a perfect spot for energetic reporters seeking adventure and an extraordinary foreign experience.

 The emphasis of study will be on storytelling for mobile, web and print platforms.
 Students will expand their ability to blog and produce written, photo and broadcast stories.
 There will be an opportunity to specialize in one area – print, photography, multimedia, video or sports journalism – for individual and team projects, including mini photo and video documentaries.
 Students will receive an hour of Spanish instruction per day.
 Journalism instructors will review interviewing techniques and intercultural communications skills, and students will go on assignments with Spanish interpreters.
 The staff will help students develop stories that will boost their portfolio and credibility as correspondents, to help in job placement.
 Examples of student work are available at thisisvalencia on medium.com and thisisvalencia.wordpress.com.